 Director, Technical Services at Tulane Libraries

 When Hurricane Katrina struck, Donna Capelle Cook and her husband were on vacation in South Carolina.
-The hardest part, she recalls, was “trying to locate neighbors to find out how our home faired.”
+The hardest part, she recalls, was “trying to locate neighbors to find out how our home fared.”
 They were fortunate — no wind or tree damage — and returned to New Orleans in late September.

 What she saw at Howard-Tilton Memorial Library left a lasting impression.
 “The pile of debris in front of the library after the materials were pulled from the flooded basement.
 The workers in their white hazmat suits.
 The air tubes drying out the building.
 The generators humming out back.”